BaddMann/docs/zentral-faq.md

 -> http://localhost:5601
 ```

-> Ehm, sorry you lost me here - what is that Kibana4 thing ?
+> Ehm, sorry you've lost me here - what is that Kibana4 thing ?

 If so look for info here first: <https://www.elastic.co/products/kibana>